Betterez/btrz-http-service/README.md

 The Error request handler will catch any error and send a 500 response with the message.

-If it recieves a ValidationError or an array of ValidationErrors, it will send a response with the message and status code 400.
+If it receives a ValidationError or an array of ValidationErrors, it will send a response with the message and status code 400.

 To change the HTTP status code, throw a validation error like: